GSA/idmanagement.gov/_implement/distribute-fcpca.md

 - [Issued to: ORC SSP 4](#issued-to-orc-ssp-4)
 - [Issued to: WidePoint ORC SSP CA 5](#issued-to-widepoint-orc-ssp-ca-5)

-{% include alert-warning.html content="Important!
-To ensure PIV credentials are accepted by systems that are unable to perform dynamic path validation, you'll need to distribute additional intermediate CA certificates.
+{% include alert-warning.html content="**Important!** To ensure PIV credentials are accepted by systems that are unable to perform dynamic path validation, you'll need to distribute additional intermediate CA certificates.
 Learn more on our [Frequently Asked Questions](#frequently-asked-questions) page." %}

 #### Issued to: Federal Bridge CA G4